DivjyotSinghSuri/nyc-taxi-analytical-data-model/README.md

 **Grain:**
 One row in the fact dataset represents **one completed taxi trip**.

-All fact and dimension datasets are designed consistently at this level of detail.
+All transformations and dataset splits are consistent with this level of detail.

 ---

 ## Data Model
-The logical data model follows a **star schema** structure:
+The logical data model follows a **star-schema-style structure**:

-- One central fact dataset representing trips
+- One central fact dataset representing taxi trips
 - Multiple dimension datasets providing descriptive context

 ### Fact Dataset
 **fact_trips**
 - One row per completed trip
-- Contains numeric, additive measures such as fare amount, tip amount, tolls amount, and total amount
+- Contains numeric measures such as fare amount, tip amount, tolls amount, and total amount
 - References dimension datasets via surrogate keys

 ### Dimension Datasets